Data-and-Trust-Alliance/DPS/specification.md

 ### Data Collection Methods

 The following defined vocabulary are to be used for the "Method".
 The vocabulary to use is the whole

+TODO: Format the following line a Code System

 - Web scraping/Crawling	Textual
 - Web scraping/Crawling	Structured